JuliaLang/julia/doc/src/manual/networking-and-streams.md

 value is `1` (since `0x61` is one byte).

-For text I/O, use the [`print`](@ref) or [`show`](@ref) methods, depending on your needs (see the Julia Base reference for a detailed discussion of the difference between the two):
+For text I/O, use the [`print`](@ref) or [`show`](@ref) methods, depending on your needs (see the documentation for these two methods for a detailed discussion of the difference between them):

 ```jldoctest
 julia> print(stdout, 0x61)
 97
 ```

+See [Custom pretty-printing](@ref man-custom-pretty-printing) for more information on how to implement display methods for custom types.

 ## IO Output Contextual Properties